reborndb/reborn/doc/tutorial_en.md

 4. Config slot range of server group

-Codes implement data segmentation with Pre-sharding mechanism, 1024 slots will be segmented by default,a single key use following formula to determine which slot to resident, each slot has a server group id represents the server group which will provide service.
+Reborn implement data segmentation with Pre-sharding mechanism, 1024 slots will be segmented by default,a single key use following formula to determine which slot to resident, each slot has a server group id represents the server group which will provide service.

 ```
 $ ../bin/reborn-config slot -h